Theory of the Elementary Particles: The spin of the -branch particles

-In our model of the $\gamma$-branch particles the $\pi^0$ and $\eta$ mesons consist of N = 2.85$\cdot10^9$ standing electromagnetic waves, each with its own frequency.
-Each of the electromagnetic waves in the $\pi^0$ and $\eta$ mesons may have spin s = 1, because circularly polarized electromagnetic waves have an angular momentum as was first suggested by Poynting [71] and verified by, among others, Allen [72].
-The creation of the $\pi^0$\,meson in the reaction $\gamma$ \,+\, p $\rightarrow \pi^0$ + p and conservation of angular momentum dictates that the sum of the angular momentum vectors of the N electromagnetic waves in the $\pi^0$\,meson must be zero, $\sum_ij(s_i)$ = 0.
-Either the sum of the spin vectors of the electromagnetic waves in the $\pi^0$\,meson is zero, or each electromagnetic wave in the $\pi^0$\,meson has zero spin which would mean that they are linearly polarized.
-As is well-known, circularly polarized electromagnetic waves have spin s = 1, or an angular momentum.
-Superposing on such a wave an electromagnetic wave with the same frequency and same amplitude traveling in opposite direction, as is the case for a standing electromagnetic wave, introduces an angular momentum of the opposite direction.
-In a standing electromagnetic wave the angular momentum of both waves cancel.
-Linearly polarized electromagnetic waves are not expected to have angular momentum.
+The $\pi^0$\,meson does not have spin, s($\pi^0$) = 0.
+In our model of the $\gamma$-branch particles the $\pi^0$ and $\eta$ mesons consist of N = 2.854\,$\cdot\,10^{\,9}$ standing electromagnetic waves, each with its own frequency.
+Each of the electromagnetic waves in the $\pi^0$ and $\eta$ mesons may have spin s = 1, because circularly polarized electromagnetic waves have an angular momentum, as was first suggested by Poynting [71] and verified by, among others, Allen [72].
+The creation of the $\pi^0$\,meson in the reaction $\gamma$ \,+\, p $\rightarrow \pi^0$ + p and conservation of angular momentum in this process dictates that the sum of the angular momentum vectors of the N electromagnetic waves in the $\pi^0$\,meson must be zero, $\sum_ij_i$ = 0.
+The waves in the $\pi^0$ meson can be either linear or circular.
+Linearly polarized electromagnetic waves do not have an angular momentum.
 That this is actually so was proven by Allen [72].
-Since the electromagnetic waves in the $\pi^0$ and $\eta$ mesons do not have an angular momentum or since the sum of the spin vectors $s_i$ of the circular electromagnetic waves is zero, the intrinsic angular momentum of the $\pi^0$ and $\eta$ mesons is zero, or
+If the $\pi^0$ meson consists of linearly polarized electromagnetic waves, the $\pi^0$ meson does not have spin per se.